denelop/potok/README.md

 ## Meaning of "potok"

-[The literal transalation of "stream" in Bosnian/Croatian/Serbian language is "potok".](https://translate.google.com/?sl=en&tl=bs&text=stream&op=translate) It is actually a river stream.
+The literal transalation of "stream" in Bosnian/Croatian/Serbian language is "potok" ([Google Translate](https://translate.google.com/?sl=en&tl=bs&text=stream&op=translate)).
+It is actually a river stream.